LwMQ Hashing and Auxiliary API

-LwMQ provides a set of fast hashing CRC, HMAC, and key generation functions that can be used for various purposes such as message integrity checks, record identity, and more.
+LwMQ provides a set of fast auxiliary functions that can be used for various purposes such as message integrity checks, record identity, and more.

-LwMQ also provides fast functions to convert GUIDs/UUIDs to standard string format with or without enclosing braces, as well as a fast equality comparison for those strings.
+LwMQ also provides fast functions to convert GUIDs/UUIDs to standard string format with or without enclosing braces, as well as a fast equality comparison for those strings, and fast Base64 conversion functions.

 Remember that every hash function is subject to collisions, and the hashing functions provided by LwMQ are not cryptographic.
 They are designed for speed and should not be used for security-sensitive applications.
 However, they provide a fast solution for everyday message integrity checks, enabling application to include checksums and HMACs at a reasonable performance cost.